stebvkim/EmojifyDoc/README.md

 Instructions:
 python EmojifyDoc.py --path path_to_pdf (--glove True/False, optional and default False)
+- will need to install the necessary packages (and change the pytesseract path in the code)

 **Run create_glove_file.py first to download everything necessary to utilize GloVe.
 Otherwise, the default emoji suggestion is used.
 Note that using GloVe may drastically increase the runtime for less powerful computers.**